DEV Community

 Neeraj Singh

-In mobile app development, adding animations can greatly enhance the user experience by making the app more engaging and dynamic.
-React Native provides various libraries and tools to incorporate animations seamlessly into your application.
+Adding animations can significantly enhance the user experience of a mobile app, making it more engaging and dynamic.
+React Native provides various libraries and tools to incorporate animations seamlessly.
 One such popular library is Lottie, which allows you to integrate Adobe After Effects animations into your React Native projects effortlessly.

 In this tutorial, we'll learn how to create a simple yet powerful animated button in React Native to start and stop animations using the Lottie library.
 By the end of this tutorial, you'll have a clear understanding of how to control animations dynamically based on user interactions.